CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pim timers join-prune-interval

-The interval in seconds at which a PIM router sends join and prune messages to its upstream neighbors for a state update.
+Configures the interval in seconds at which a PIM router sends join and prune messages to its upstream neighbors for a state update.
 You can specify a value between 60 and 600 seconds.

 **Usage**